How to Easily Organize the House and Keep It Clean

 Questions & Answers

-In our house, we always immediately clean dishes as we use them while cooking and after eating.
+In our house, we always immediately clean dishes as we use them while cooking, and after eating.
 Clean your plate immediately and put it in the dishwasher.
-If you don't have a dishwasher, have a chore list and everyone takes turns doing the dishes.
+If you don't have a dishwasher, create a chore list, and have everyone take turns doing the dishes.
 The sooner you do them, the easier it is.
 Never let dishes sit in a sink.
 Every dish should be washed before going to bed at night.

 © 2013 Christin Sander